demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 ### qualys-report-delete
 ***
-Delete a saved report in the user’s Report Share
+Delete a saved report in the user’s Report Share.

 #### Base Command